 INDOOR AIR QUALITY, OFF-GASSING, & FORMALDEHYDE EMISSIONS

 Many of the materials we have in our homes compromise the quality of the air we breathe as they emit organic chemicals known as VOCs (volatile organic chemicals).
-In the US, on average the amount of indoor pollutants exceeds outside pollution by five to ten times.
+In the U.S., on average, the amount of indoor pollutants exceeds outside pollution by five to ten times.
 For more information on indoor air pollution please view the video below.
-These pollutants impact health, so it is clearly better to minimize them when we can, for instance by choosing flooring that is free or nearly free of them.
-So how to bamboo and cork flooring compare?
+These pollutants impact health, so it is clearly better to minimize them when we can, for instance by choosing a flooring that is free or nearly free of them.
+So how do bamboo and cork flooring compare?

 The VOC content of bamboo is extremely low and well within the most stringent indoor air quality guidelines.
 This is one of the reasons many people prefer bamboo over alternative materials.
 Even though urea-formaldehyde adhesive is used in the manufacture of engineered bamboo flooring (as it is in other engineered hardwoods), and this can produce a small amount of VOCs, the quantity is minuscule and well below the level that might affect your health.
 It scores 9 out of 10 for indoor air quality.

 Cork isn’t as free from VOCs as many people think.
 Researchers have discovered recently that the characteristic smell you get from cork flooring contains a range of VOCs including: